r-publishing/rpub-mono/README.md

 ## Installation and building

 * First you need to install NodeJS, we recommend that you use NVM (Node Version Manager).
-You can find instruction for [Linux](https://github.com/nvm-sh/nvm) as well as [Windows](https://github.com/coreybutler/nvm-windows)
+You can find instruction for [Linux](https://github.com/nvm-sh/nvm) as well as [Windows](https://github.com/coreybutler/nvm-windows).
+Now follow the instructions to install nvm for Linux here: https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/ (or for windows it's https://github.com/coreybutler/nvm-windows )

 ***Note:*** If you're developing on Windows, we recommend using WSL2 instead with Ubuntu 20.04.

 * Next you'll need to install Node v16 through nvm, we recommend v16.13.x .

 ```bash